 You should speak with your health professional about what you can expect in line with your treatment.

 Wigs come in a variety of styles and colours and can be made using synthetic or human hair – or a blend of both.

 These tips might help to inform your decision when shopping for a wig;

 Synthetic hair wigs and blends

-Pros: they look like human hair; easy to care for; lightweight and comfortable to wear; available in a variety of colours and styles; not as costly as human hair wigs.
+Pros: they look like human hair; easy to care for; lightweight and comfortable to wear; available in a variety of colours and styles; not a costly as human hair wigs.

-Cons: easily damaged by heat and steam, including blow dryers, hair straighteners, curling irons and heat from ovens, barbeques and steam from dishwashers.
+Cons: easily damaged by heat and steam, including heat from blow dryers, hair straighteners, curling irons, ovens and barbeques, and steam from dishwashers

 Pros: feel natural; durable and long-lasting; can be styled using hair dryers, hair straighteners, curling irons, etc.

 Cons: can be quite expensive; they require more care than synthetic wigs in terms of washing, conditioning and styling.